nais/wonderwall/README.md

 Run `docker-compose up`.
 This starts:

-- Wonderwall
-- Redis as the session storage
+- Wonderwall (port 3000) with Redis as the session storage
-- [mock-oauth2-server](https://github.com/navikt/mock-oauth2-server) as an identity provider
-- [http-https-echo](https://hub.docker.com/r/mendhak/http-https-echo) as a dummy upstream server
+- [http-https-echo](https://hub.docker.com/r/mendhak/http-https-echo) (port 4000) as the upstream server
+- [mock-oauth2-server](https://github.com/navikt/mock-oauth2-server) as the identity provider

 Try it out: